A Plan For 2 Nights In Portland With Tweens

 Things We Wanted To Do

 Portland has long, fairly flat greenways on both sides of the Willamette.
 And there are plenty of places to rent bikes (our hotel even lent adult bikes to guests).
-Seeing at least a bit of the city on two wheels seems like a fairly essential and enjoyable thing to do.
+Seeing at least a bit of the city on two wheels seems like an essential and enjoyable thing to do.

 On a longer visit I absolutely would had made time to visit Oaks Park, which sits on the river below Sellwood.
 It offers a classic roller-skating rink (I looooove roller skating), go-carts, mini-golf and a small collection of carnival rides and games.
 We could hear roller coaster riders screaming from Sellwood Park.